Pestip108/Project-Simulation/README.md

 # Share a Secret (Project-Simulation)

-A secure, "view-once" message sharing application.
-Users can share encrypted text messages that are automatically deleted after being viewed once, or after a specified expiration time.
+A secure, "view-once" message and file sharing application.
+Users can share encrypted text messages or upload files that are automatically deleted after being viewed or downloaded once, or after a specified expiration time.

 ## 🚀 Features